Falieson/planetx-boilerplate-crater/docs/PLANETX_CRATER_WALKTHROUGH.md

 # WHERE to START
 - with `/README.md`
+- with `/docs/PLANETX_QUICKSTART.md`
 - with Crater's readme at `/docs/CRATER_README.md`
 - with the doc files listed in the README.md
 - how to do something with this stack?
 Meteor Guide or google/stackoverflow

 ```
 /README.md                         - Developer Notes

 /docs/
+  ./PLANETX_QUICKSTART.md          - Project Configurations
+  ./CRATER_FAQ.md                  - My notes for how to use Crater
+  ./CHANGELOG.md                   - Changes by version number
   ./PLANETX_CRATER_WALKTHROUGH.md  - Overview of PlanetX vs original Crater
   ./CRATER_README.md               - Original `crater/README.md`
-  ./CRATER_FAQ.md                         - My notes for how to use Crater
-  ./CHANGELOG.md                          - Changes by version number

 /docs/project/
   ./ProjectDescription.md          - What it is the package is about
   ./FeaturePlan.md                 - How I think each piece should work
   ./StepsAndCommits.md             - What I'm thinking along the way
   ./Maintanence.md                 - Notes about maintaining the project
 ```

 ## file structure